 Is Yoga Nidra different from hypnosis?
 Yes.
 In hypnosis, we’re in a brain wave state that is not as deep as in yoga nidra.
 With hypnosis, someone else makes suggestions to us in this altered state.
 In Yoga Nidra, positive suggestions originate and come from within ourselves for lasting and constructive change.
 This is called setting a resolve, or sankalpa.

 How is Yoga Nidra Done?
 The purpose of yoga nidra is to completely relax physically, energetically, mentally, and emotionally.
 Doing so is deeply soothing and it naturally awakens innate wisdom and intuition.
-During the yoga nidra process, you’ll be invited to get comfortable lying down on a yoga mat or something similar.
+During the yoga nidra process, you’ll be invited to get comfortable lying down in the relaxation pose (savasana) This is done on a yoga mat or something similar.
 Specialized relaxation exercises, breathing techniques, meditation, and guided imagery are utilized for becoming extremely relaxed and to replenish energy.
 Yoga nidra effectively handles everyday tension and is capable of healing deep-seated stress.
 It is much more than a quick fix.

 How does Yoga Nidra help me make positive changes?
 What is a resolve, also called a sankalpa?
 The brain wave state we’re in during Yoga Nidra is fertile ground.
 We’re both very relaxed and very receptive.
 Setting a resolve during this time makes it completely possible to clear out useless habits and bring about positive and permanent changes in your personality and life.
 So, choose something worthwhile that has meaning and significance for you as your resolve.
 Some examples are kindness, courage, and love or something to give meaning to your life purpose.
 The sankalpa (resolve) is stated briefly, sincerely, and in the present tense at the beginning and end of yoga nidra.
 Use the same one until it becomes a living reality.
 Get more help on sankalpas here.